jkempf42/kube-volttron/cluster-config/README.md

      release o=kubernetes-xenial,a=kubernetes-xenial,n=kubernetes-xenial,l=kubernetes-xenial,c=main,b=amd64
      origin apt.kubernetes.io

 Skip forward to the next section.
-If not, then do the following.
+If not, do the following.

 Update the `apt` package index and install packages needed to use the Kubernetes apt repository: